arjunvnair/ParfA/README.md

 create number width store answer announce "The area is " + length * width + "."
 ````
 This code is a lot easier to read.
 Of course, there's a lot more to ParfA than performing simple calculations - ParfA has loops, logic operations, and most other features taught in a first year computer science course.
-In this way, beginners can learn how these features work on a fundamental level before learning more complicated languages like Java.
+In this manner, beginners can learn how these features work on a fundamental level before learning more complicated languages like Java.

 ## Download and Learn ParfA Today